Sound familiar? I bet it does.

 I’m sorry if that sounds harsh, but I will not give a penny to someone who claims poverty, yet actually lives better than most others.

 I retract my statement.
 Actually, I will “no longer” give, since I have fallen for the down-on-my-luck stories before and felt like an idiot.
 I’m very skeptical about giving money to people who sit on street corners with signs because I am concerned that my hard-earned cash will feed their addictions, whatever those may be.
+Note that I realize there are individual circumstances and that does need to be taken into consideration too.

 It was a very hot and humid Sunday afternoon and we were packing up the car and getting ready for a busy time down at Summer Fest.
 I thought that instead of spending money buying drinks, I would attempt to make Bill an iced coffee at home since he definitely needed a bit of caffeine fix.